GDPR Compliance and Data Privacy at Honeit

 - When the personal data is no longer necessary for the purpose for which it was collected

-- Where an individual objects to controller’s basis for processing data
+- Where an individual objects to the controller’s basis for processing data

 - When the data is otherwise unlawfully processed